Pictures: 3.viii.2004; 8.iii.2005

 The press is separated from the rest of the building by a thick wall with two arches (pict.
 5 & 13).
 The first arch gives access to the head of the press (5, 6): the place where the caracol was managed to force the lever down.
 The second arch (13) is located in the middle and gives access to the reservoirs (pilas) with the fresh oil and to the pile of mats with the olive paste.

-The device is most interesting because it is driven by waterpower (Yes, the cárcavo is below our feet).
+The device is most interesting because it is driven by waterpower.
 The stone is turned around by muscle power in the majority of the mills I've visited.
-So far I've found a similar device in the mills of Javierre and Santa Eulalia la Mayor only.
+Similar devices can be seen in the mills of Javierre, Santa Eulalia la Mayor, and Sieste which is the best one.

 Most balsas have a flat made of concrete.
 The rim is low and sometimes made of bricks (e.g. Abizanda, Mipanas).
-Our edge at hand is much higher and made of flat stones arranged one next to another (15).
-(See also Sieste.)
+Our edge at hand is much higher and made of flat stones arranged one next to another (15) just like in Sieste.